-In 1838, a proposal was printed addressed to the newly formed board of the Red Hook Building Company.
+In 1838, a proposal was printed and addressed to the newly formed board of the Red Hook Building Company.
 It was aimed at getting more support for the publicly owned real estate development concern whose goal was to develop all of Red Hook.
-It promised that by developing the area, much of which was still underwater, it would quadruple the property value.
+It promised that by developing the area, much of which was still underwater, the property value would quadruple.

 To raise money, shares of the company were sold to the public.
 (The stock certificates looked similar to today’s dollar bills.)

 Property was purchased, but the venture never got off the ground.
 The vision, however, in part embodied by the Atlantic Basin (1841) and the Erie Basin (1864), did eventually come to pass.
 The Red Hook Building Company was the dream of Col. Daniel Richards, as were Atlantic Basin and the Gowanus Canal.